jupyterlab-contrib/jupyter-ui-toolkit/packages/components/src/divider/README.md

-# Visual Studio Code Divider
+# Jupyter Divider

-The `vscode-divider` is a web component implementation of a [horiztonal rule element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr).
+The `jp-divider` is a web component implementation of a [horiztonal rule element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr).

 ## Attributes